sebastienrousseau/shokunin/README.md

 `public/mysite` and generate a static website in the `mysite` directory.

-To run with the development server, you can use the following command:
+To run with the built-in Rust development server, you can use the following command:

 ```shell
 ssg  --new=mysite --content=content --output=output --template=template --serve=mysite